 Employees are encouraged to make flight reservations at discounted fares.
 Often this requires that the ticket be purchased well in advance of the travel date.
 Upon approval of the travel request, employees may make the airfare purchase personally or have it charged to the university, using the following procedures:

-After a travel request has been approved, an employee may personally pay for an airline ticket and receive funds from the Cash Advance Account by submitting an original receipt to the travel office.
+Until such time that a T-Card has been issued, if a travel request has been approved, an employee may personally pay for an airline ticket and receive funds from the Cash Advance Account by submitting an original receipt to the travel office.
 These funds will be treated as a cash advance requiring submission of a properly completed travel voucher within fifteen (15) days after the end of the trip, but will not be subject to the 50% limit.
 An employee wishing to charge an airline ticket directly to the university must submit an Airfare Billing Form (available from University Printing Services) to the travel office.
 After approval, the employee must present the signed form to a local participating travel agency (list available online at the travel website).
 The travel agency will book the flight and charge the expense to the university rather than to the employee.

 If it is necessary to change an airline ticket, the traveler may be reimbursed for the additional fee only if there is a valid reason for the change as outlined by TPASS.
 The reason must be documented in writing, and approved by the account manager.
 If the total cost of the trip, including the additional fee, exceeds the original approved request, a revised request must be submitted and approved at all levels.